allenai/unqover/README.md

 Assuming QA models are already trained via HuggingFace's interfaces, e.g., ``run_squad.py``, we will show how to run trained model over the generated data.
 In case you need to train QA models from scratch, please jump to the Appendix below and look for model training instructions.

-**SQuAD** Take the gender-occupation dataset for SQuAD model for example:
+**SQuAD** Assuming a RoBERTa-base SQuAD model is located at ``./data/roberta-base-squad/``, let us use it to predict on the gender-occupation dataset:
 ```
 TYPE=slot_act_map
 SUBJ=mixed_gender